yiliangzhang96/Yiliang-Zhang/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 3rd year PhD Student in Applied Math and Computational Science
+role: 3rd year PhD Student in AMCS

 # Organizations/Affiliations to show in About widget
 organizations: